Kerry Carpenter Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Royals pitching staff ranks 19th in MLB.
+- The Royals pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.15).
+- The Royals' 5.10 team ERA ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to surrender 85 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to allow 86 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.